About Us

 Facilitator, Metro Omaha Raise Me to Read

-Kathleen Knudsen understands the importance of a positive engaging influence on a child.
-As the facilitator for the Metro-Omaha chapter of the Raise Me to Read initiative, she works to ensure that young children are participating in activities that engage their minds and contribute to their development.
+Kathleen Knudsen understands the importance of a positive, engaging influence on a child.
+As the facilitator for the Metro-Omaha Raise Me to Read Campaign for Grade Level Reading initiative, she works to ensure that families understand the importance of engaging with children early and often because parents are the most important aspect of their child’s brain and behavior development.

 Knudsen’s work is multifaceted.
-She conducts research regarding early childhood development for baseline and comparisons, raises awareness on the impact of adverse childhood experience, and meets with partners and allies in the community.
+She reviews research regarding early childhood development, raises awareness on the impact of adverse childhood experience, and meets with partners and allies in the community to enhance efforts in improving and understanding Early Literacy, School Attendance, and Out of School Learning.

 All her endeavors within Metro-Omaha Raise Me to Read stem from a passion to help young children reach their potential.
 Knudsen knows how impactful early experiences are from her own childhood.